robdyke/dotfiles/system-dependencies/README.md

 These scripts are sourced automatically by `/provision.sh`.
 To run them manually, first source `/etc/util.sh` before sourcing the applicable script as the current user.
 Sudo may be used,

+Script should be idempotent and not result in lost configuration.